Introduction to Linux Split Command

 Example #4 – Custom Suffix Name

-In Linux, we are having the functionality to give the own or custom suffix name to the split command.
+In Linux, we have the functionality to give the own or custom suffix name to the split command.

 Command: